modeco80/gmod-lcpu/ideas.md

 ## Code upload

-- Upload a raw binary to execute, generated from any user tooling (goes into server `data/lcpu/users/[steamid]/`)
+- Upload a raw binary to execute, generated from any user tooling (goes into the server `data/lcpu/users/[steamid]/`)
 	- Yes, this means you can run Linux in GMod.
 No, I'm not sorry.

 ## Integrated simple project workflow (WIP, not in the addon yet)